 Grilled Italian Sausage Sandwiches with Pepper-Onion Foil Packs are one of our favorite tailgate party meals.

-Happy Summer!
-To celebrate, I’m sharing one of our favorite summer recipes: Grilled Italian Sausages with Pepper-Onion Foil Packs.
-They’re a great pack-up-and-go meal for destination cookouts and tailgate parties.
-What are your plans for the 4th of July weekend?
+We’ll be bringing one of our favorite pack-and-go destination grilling meals: Grilled Italian Sausages with Pepper-Onion Foil Packs.
+What are your plans for Memorial Day weekend?

 Meal-prep: the pepper-onion foil packs